Because There Can Be More To The Good Life, A Higher Level, A More Abundant Life -

 In this scenario, while the donor is responsible for a 10% yacht broker fee on the donated value of $1,000,000- as is often the case let's presume that the nonprofit will pay the broker fee.

-The following year the tax payor can carry forward the balance of his $20,000,000 donation- which provides another $1,950,000 in actual cash value- as well as in years 3 and 4.
+The following year the tax payer can carry forward the balance of his $20,000,000 donation- which provides another $1,950,000 in actual cash value- as well as in years 3 and 4.

 Total value to the yacht owner donating the yacht now appraised at $20,000,000 is $1,950,000 over 4 years - minus any yacht broker commissions or other fees like appraisal and legal to comply with the IRS regulations - roughly $7,800,000 or about 78% of the real value / asking price pf $10,000,000 and it relieves the owner from the other current operating expenses.

-The temptation to make fraudulent donations using abusive appraisals only exists becasue too many non profits either don't know of the potential abuse, knowingly turn a blind eye, are ok with it if the ends justify the means to support their organization, don't think it's much of a problem, or not their responsibility - or in fact actually promote the abuse because they benefit.
+The temptation to make fraudulent donations using abusive appraisals only exists because too many non profits either don't know of the potential abuse, knowingly turn a blind eye, are OK with it if the ends justify the means to support their organization, don't think it's much of a problem, or not their responsibility, or in fact actually promote the abuse as they benefit.

-In this regard, it might be instructive to think of nonprofits like pawn shops or banks that can be used to lauder stolen goods and illegal proceeds.
+In this regard, it might be instructive to think of nonprofits like pawn shops or banks that can be used to launder stolen goods and illegal proceeds.

-Much like pawn shops and banks, even the best and most honest present venues where the unscruplous can exploit.
-While most pawn shops and banks are legit, some are known to be fences for stolen goods and open to qestionable activities.
-Others perfer to feign ignorace and profit by keeping their eyes closed so they can claim plausable deniabilty.
+Much like pawn shops and banks, even the best and most honest present venues where the unscrupulous can exploit.
+While most pawn shops and banks are legit, some are known to be fences for stolen goods and open to questionable activities.
+Others prefer to feign ignorance and profit by keeping their eyes closed so they can claim plausible deniability.

 The potential for yacht charter donation abuse.
 When tax fraud becomes the business model.

-Why would a charity require a 3 year charter lease purchase versus just selling the donated yacht for immediate cash?
+Why would a charity require a 3 year charter lease purchase versus just selling the donated yacht for immediate cash or via an installment sale?

 They admit it's to "protect the donor".
 Protect the donor - from what?
 Could it be tax fraud?